 This is a rough and ready page, in the wrong place, with the wrong name, but it may link you to what you want!

-Just before we begin the main work of this page, I am going to give you some links to my not-scruffy work on the joys of computerized weather monitoring...
+Just before we begin the main work of this page, I am going to give you some links to my less-scruffy work on the joys of computerized weather monitoring...

 I have checked all the URLs, but of course the contents of the pages are subject to change.
 Don't hesitate to alert me to problems?

-You can buy the Davis rain gauge or "Rainew" gauge from weathershop.com or www.rainwise.com for $69.95.
+You could once buy the Davis rain gauge from weathershop.com or www.rainwise.com for $69.95.
 It has a reed switch that closes on .01" tips.
 It comes with a little display that you can use until you get your circuit working.
-For connecting it to a 1-Wire system, buy the pre assembled conversion kit from www.aag.com.mx for an additional $28.00 conversion took less than 5 minutes and it is working great.
+For connecting it to a 1-Wire system, you could once buy a pre-assembled conversion kit from http://www.aag.com.mx for an additional $28.00 conversion took less than 5 minutes and it is working great.
 2/21 weathershop only had an enhanced version of that excellent device. $285- same sensor, plus a logger that saves the data to a thumbdrive for periodic harvesting.(Weathershop "Automatic Rain Logging Gauge".)
 2/21.
 Rainwise offers "Wired Rain Gauge, RAINEW 111 Tipping Bucket Wired Rain Gauge" Yes.. that IS "Rainew", not a mis-typed "Rainview".
 It is a well made self-emptying gauge based on the "tipper" design. $72.95.
 Seems to be the device I had in mind, with a simple "counter with display" thrown in.
 You can just take what goes into the counter, connect that to your own circuits, I (confidently) believe.

 Some of the posts that gave rise to the above are ambiguous... the Davis / "Rainew" device may be one product or two.
 Aitor Arrieta at AAG said: "You can buy our TAI8585KIT to upgrade the RainCollector to be compatible with 1-Wire network."
-Their web site: www.aag.com.mx.
+The AAG website was (long ago!) http://www.aag.com.mx.
 Another great company that is, I fear, no more.
 And again, some great products never replaced.
 I guess less than 85% of the people on the planet were going to buy one at least once a year, AND at a price that made the sellers a big profit.

 Ambient: "Weather Equipment for home and office".
-This is a big commercial site where you can find lots of things.
+This was a big commercial site where you can find lots of things.
 In some cases, Ambient is acting as a distributor, so if you take the time to find the manufacturer, you can sometimes save money.
-For example, I believe that they sell a wind speed / direction detector for $159 + shipping which can be obtained from www.aag.com.mx for less... if it is the same device, and if you want to involve yourself with the costs and risks of shipments from Mexico.
-The post that alerted me to Ambient from mentions "Davis", and a fan aspirated radiation shield.... but the URL doesn't seem to match.
+For example, I at one point, they sold the splendid a wind speed / direction detector from http://www.aag.com.mx.
+Alas the AAG device is ling gone (see comment elsewhere), but maybe Ambient is still around.'
+The post that alerted me to Ambient also mentions "Davis", and a fan-aspirated radiation shield.... but the URL doesn't seem to match.
 It also speaks of Ambient as a source for "the Oregon unit, as a spare part.
 That is said to have a sender potentiometer for direction and a single reed /magnet for wind speed.
 One product they sell is the HA3 adapter, which I believe allows you to interact with a 1-Wire network via ASCII text.... sort of a modem into the 1-Wire....Think it was once available from www.weatherconnect.com, an online store with weather related stuff.

-You can also check out www.simon.melhuish.net/projects/oww Simon has a 'pretty picture' interface, but includes a tool to allow post processing of the data.
+https://melhuish.info/simon/projects/oww/" Simon had a 'pretty picture' interface, but he included a tool to allow post processing of the data.
 Also interfaces with lots of other systems.

 Jim Jennings used to have some great stuff online, but I can't find him anymore.